 - Make a mind map of the theme or the flow of the poem with only words that come to your mind at once you think of the poem.

 - What inspired you to come up with this theme/idea of the poem?
 Reflect & make a note.

 For any art form to survive through the ages, experimentation is a constant criterion.

 When it comes to poetry, the very first impression that comes to us is that of rhyme, rhythm and a sense of aesthetics it gives us.
 But poetry has evolved from being a lyrical ballad or classic sonnet to being a more fluid version—be it in structure or aesthetics— with experimentation.

 The best thing about poetry is it is not bound by grammar or any other rules, which makes it more interesting and a great canvas for experimentation.

 Well, you can experiment with ideas, structure or your own voice through the poems.
 You can structure it to fit in a box or make it flow and occupy the whole page with disoriented spaces.
 You can make the verses rhyme or just let it sound like a chaotic crime.
 All it needs to be is honest and just be.

-🌟Here are few questions to help you get started with experimenting with your poetry.
+🌟Here are a few questions to help you get started with experimenting with your poetry.

 - What does the structure of your poem convey?
-Can you break few lines, add few spaces and restructure to have added symbolic meaning?
+Can you break a few lines, add a few spaces and restructure to have added symbolic meaning?

 - Does your poem necessarily need to read from left to right or flow from top to bottom?